zhiburt/tabled/README.md

 - `FormatFrom` - Uses `Vec` elements as new content.
 - `FormatWithIndex` - Like `Format` but with `row` and `column` index in lambda.
-- `Trim` - Removes leading and trailing whitespace from range of cells
+- `Trim` - Removes leading and trailing whitespace from content over specified range of cells

 ### Padding